xT0mR0x/doks/content/en/docs/writeups/thm/boilerctf/index.md

 **Method**

-first of all, let's starts with an nmap scan.
+First of all, let's starts with an nmap scan.

     nmap -sC -sV -p- 10.10.190.117